savanarohit/Django-WebApp/1_introduction/README.md

     Starting development server at http://127.0.0.1:8000/
     Quit the server with CTRL-BREAK.

-If we get conflicts error then follow below steps to remove app.
+### If we get conflicts error then follow below steps to remove feed app.

     $ python manage.py startapp feed